 I go for walks in nature.
 If I don’t have access to a park or forest, I listen to natural sounds on recordings, surround myself with house plants and pet my dog.
 I learn from Mother Earth as she touches me in so many ways.
 Then there is exercise.
 I might not always like it, but I sure like the way I feel afterwards.
 My practice includes meditation.
 I ask myself many times a day, “Am I conscious?”
 It wakes me up while it puts me at rest.
 Funny, right?
 But that’s life.

 What is your definition of happiness?
-Leave your comments in the select below and we would love to hear your thoughts.
+Leave your comments in the section below.
+We would love to hear your thoughts!